The Netherlands really doesn't want new joint debt

 This is due to a larger tax base, in addition to government bonds from these countries being deemed safe assets by institutional investors like pension funds and insurers who buy such bonds.

 They, therefore, can borrow money cheaper to spend on recovery.
-The difference –– also called 'the spread' — between what Italy of Greece pay (4.76 percent and 5.09 percent, respectively) and what Germany and the Netherlands pay (2.6 and 2.7 respectively) is significant.
+The difference - also called 'the spread' — between what Italy or Greece pay (4.76 percent and 5.09 percent, respectively) and what Germany and the Netherlands pay (2.6 and 2.7 respectively) is significant.

 Historic inequality